bigskysoftware/htmx/www/locality-of-behaviour.md

 <div id="d1">Click Me</div>
 ```

-In the former, the behavior of the `div` element is obvious on inspection, satisfying the LoB principle.
+In the former, the behaviour of the `div` element is obvious on inspection, satisfying the LoB principle.

-In the latter, the behavior of the `div` element is spread out amongst multiple files.
+In the latter, the behaviour of the `div` element is spread out amongst multiple files.
 It is difficult to know
 exactly what the div does without a total knowledge of the code base.

-#### Surfacing Behavior vs. Inlining Implementation
+#### Surfacing Behaviour vs. Inlining Implementation

-A common conflation is surfacing behavior with inlining implementation of that behavior.
+A common conflation is surfacing behaviour with inlining implementation of that behaviour.
 These are separate concepts
-and, while inlining the implementation of a behavior isn't *always* incorrect, it may *often* be incorrect.
+and, while inlining the implementation of a behaviour isn't *always* incorrect, it may *often* be incorrect.

-Increasing the obviousness of the behavior of an element is, ceteris paribus, a good thing, but it falls to both end-developers
+Increasing the obviousness of the behaviour of an element is, ceteris paribus, a good thing, but it falls to both end-developers
 and especially framework developers to make LoB as easy as possible.

 #### Conflict With Other Development Principles